keebio/iris-case/README.md

 Steps:
 - Upload file
-- Scale the object correctly, the dimensions of the plates are 153.7mm x 133.9mm
+- Scale the object correctly, the dimensions of the plates are 153.7mm x 133.9mm.
+The dimensions of the middle layers is 153.7mm x 132.5mm.
 - Make sure all colors are set to "Cut" and not any of the engraving choices
 - Select your material and order